 Reviews engineering reports/plans regarding the design, construction, and operation of domestic and industrial waste water treatment facilities or solid/hazardous waste disposal facilities; drafts discharge/operating permits; monitors efficient operating limitation and frequency; may investigate surface and/or groundwater pollution; drafts orders for pollution abatement; reviews and negotiates engineering agreements; may approve grant requests; may represent Department at public hearings; may lead field investigations; performs related duties as required.

-1. College training in civil or chemical engineering with courses in sanitary engineering, soils engineering or waste management may be substituted for the General Experience on the basis of fifteen (15) semester hours equalling one-half (1/2) year of experience to a maximum of four (4) years for a Bachelor's degree.
+- College training in civil, chemical or environmental engineering may be substituted for the General Experience on the basis of fifteen (15) semester hours equalling one-half (1/2) year of experience to a maximum of four (4) years for a Bachelor's degree.

-2. A Master's degree in sanitary, civil, or chemical engineering may be substituted for one (1) additional year of the General Experience.
+- A Master's degree in civil, chemical or environmental engineering may be substituted for one (1) additional year of the General Experience.